Breakdown Maintenance: Types, Benefits & Examples

 Equipment With Inexpensive or Replaceable Parts

 There is often equipment in which the cost of replacing and repairing parts is cheap, and there are minimal consequences of a part failure on overall operations.
-In this instance, part replacement can be more efficient than recurring preventive maintenance on the equipment.
+In this instance, part replacement can be more efficient than scheduling preventive maintenance on the equipment.

 Hand Tools or Other Nonessential Assets